Wide Boosting: Introduction

-In this paper, we develop a method that generalizes standard GB frameworks.
-This method introduces a matrix multiplication after $f(X)$ so that the output dimension of $f(X)$, $q$, can be arbitrary.
-In our numerical experiments (Section \ref{exp}), we find letting $f(X)$ have an output dimension larger than its dimension in a standard implementation leads to better prediction performance on every dataset we test, while using the same hyperparameter tuning methodology and number of boosting rounds.
-For this reason, we have named the method Wide Boosting (WB).
+In this paper, we develop a method that generalizes standard GB frameworks that we call Wide Boosting (WB).
+This method introduces a matrix, $\beta$, multiplied to $f(X)$ so that the output dimension of $f(X)$, $q$, can be arbitrary.
+The output of the usual GB model is therefore an intermediate embedding of the input data.
+Writing WB in terms of the overall loss, WB estimates $f$ and $\beta$ in attempt to minimize $L(Y, f(X)\beta)$.